top of page

 ”And I'm glad that the skipper died with Arios.”
 Alex says brutally, and it shocks me to almost react.

 I tried not to get up and strangle Alex. ”Why is that?”
-I bite my jaws shut so hard that it hurts, but Alex challenges my anger.
+I clench my teeth so hard that it hurts, but Alex challenges my anger.

 The possibility of the questions shook me to the core.
 There was little that we knew about this part of my family history.
 Tom must have had an inkling, but we never had discussed it.
 All I know, Tom had only been concerned about Hallie and the arrangements had been made if he would not come back.